mdnogueira/azure-docs.pt-pt/articles/site-recovery/tutorial-prepare-azure.md

    ![criar a rede](media/tutorial-prepare-azure/create-network.png)

    A rede virtual demora alguns segundos a criar.
-Depois de criado, vê-lo no dashboard do portal do Azure.
+Depois de criada, ira vê-la no dashboard do portal do Azure.

 ## <a name="next-steps"></a>Passos seguintes